peter-kuchel/cli-tools/README.md

 # cli-tools

-A collection of command line tools for linux written in C/C++ for personal use and to better understand how existing tools, protocols, and concepts work.
+A collection of command line tools written in C/C++ for personal use and to better understand how existing tools, protocols, and concepts work.
 Some of this software is unfinished, *please* don't have any high expectations.

 ## Current tools available